Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 Sketch-guided video generation utilizes single sketch frames or combines them with reference visual images to improve the performance of traditional text-to-video diffusion models.
 Sketch input becomes particularly valuable in applications such as quick character animation, where users can sketch the key poses or actions to guide the video generation process, and scene composition, where simple sketches can define object placement and movement in a visual story.
 This approach is especially beneficial for colorization applications like storytelling, allowing creators to quickly visualize and refine their ideas before detailed production.

-In previous works, SketchBetween~\cite{Loftsdottir_2022} and Sketch Me A Video~\cite{zhang2021sketchvideo} both introduce a VAE-based framework for the sketch-based video generation application.
-Recently, the ControlNet structure~\cite{zhang2023addingconditionalcontroltexttoimage} has been applied to sketch-guided video generation, but directly using it does not ensure the frame-to-frame consistency essential for coherent video production.
-For example, for enhancing the controllable video generation, STF~\cite{dhesikan2023sketchingfuturestfapplying} builds on the Text-to-Video Zero structure~\cite{khachatryan2023text2videozerotexttoimagediffusionmodels}, combining it with the optimized latent codes, the modified attention mechanism, and the ControlNet structure.
-As the existing control method commonly relies on dense temporal maps, SparseCtrl~\cite{guo2024sparsectrl} proposed an auxiliary encoder like ControlNet, which utilizes the sparse condition maps to generate the target video.
-Similarly, EasyControl~\cite{wang2024easycontroltransfercontrolnetvideo} and CTRL-Adapter~\cite{lin2024ctrladapterefficientversatileframework} designed a control adapter that supports various inputs, including image, depth, and sketch, facilitating the performance of controllable video generation applications.
-VidSketch~\cite{jiang2025vidsketchhanddrawnsketchdrivenvideo} introduced an architecture for hand-drawn sketch-driven video generation, which uses the sketch control strength strategy and the TempSpatial attention mechanism, benefiting the different drawing level users and the video consistency.
-OpenSoraPlan~\cite{lin2024opensoraplanopensourcelarge} proposed a powerful video generation framework with a condition encoder.
+In previous works, works like SketchBetween~\citep{Loftsdottir_2022} introduce a VAE-based framework for the sketch-based video generation application.
+Recently, the ControlNet structure~\citep{zhang2023addingconditionalcontroltexttoimage} has been applied to sketch-guided video generation, but directly using it does not ensure the frame-to-frame consistency essential for coherent video production.
+As the existing control method commonly relies on dense temporal maps, SparseCtrl~\citep{guo2024sparsectrl} proposed an auxiliary encoder like ControlNet, which utilizes the sparse condition maps to generate the target video.
+Similarly, CTRL-Adapter~\citep{lin2024ctrladapterefficientversatileframework} designed a control adapter that supports various inputs, including image, depth, and sketch, facilitating the performance of controllable video generation applications.
+OpenSoraPlan~\citep{lin2024opensoraplanopensourcelarge} proposed a powerful video generation framework with a condition encoder.